Introduction

 Fung model

-The Fung hyperelastic constitutive model.1
+The Fung hyperelastic solid constitutive model.1

 Parameters